fenago/kafka-training/lab_guides/md/kafka-avro-lab7-1.md

 In the Avro schema, you can define Records, Arrays, Enums, Unions, Maps and you can use primitive types like  String, Int, Boolean, Decimal, Timestamp, Date, and more.

-The [Avro schema and IDL specification document](https://avro.apache.org/docs/current/spec.html#Protocol+Declaration) describes all of the supported types.

 Let's add to the Employee schema and show some of the different types that Avro supports.

 ***ACTION*** - EDIT `src/test/java/com/fenago/phonebook/EmployeeTestNoGen.java` and follow the instructions in the file.